 Scientists and public health officials acknowledge that SARS-CoV-2 is airborne.
 AIHA and ASHRAE highlight the importance of engineering and HVAC controls, particularly ventilation and filtration, to reduce airborne exposures indoors.
 However, safety and facility professionals face overwhelming, confusing, and highly consequential decisions without the ability to validate and verify which engineering and HVAC controls are appropriate for their own buildings.

 Average Time Spent Indoors

 Likelihood of SARS-CoV-2 Infection

 The veriDART Solution

-veriDART is the first and only liquid aerosol-based solution for verifying engineering and HVAC controls in order to mitigate viral spread indoors. veriDART’s proprietary airborne tracers safely mimic the chemical composition, mobility, and effect of ventilation and filtration for aerosol contaminants.
+veriDART is the first and only liquid aerosol-based solution for verifying engineering and HVAC controls in order to mitigate viral spread indoors. veriDART’s indoor air test uses proprietary airborne traces that safely mimic the chemical composition, mobility, and effect of ventilation and filtration for aerosol contaminants.

 - Survey Test: Verify aerosol mobility and airflow patterns in order to identify hotspots and inform remediations